Hendrick Motorsports in the NASCAR Cup Series: Car No. 25 history

 In 2007, the National Guard joined forces with longtime Hendrick Motorsports partner GMAC to sponsor the No. 25 Chevrolet driven by Casey Mears.
-Mears piloted the No. 25 to his first career win at Charlotte Motor Speedway in the Coca-Cola 600.
+Mears piloted the No. 25 to his first career win at Charlotte in the Coca-Cola 600.
 After the season, Mears moved to the No. 5, while the fourth full-time ride was given to the new No. 88 for Dale Earnhardt Jr., who replaced Kyle Busch at Hendrick Motorsports.
 This left the No. 25 as a part-time team.